The best and worst renters insurance companies for customer satisfaction

 How does J.D.
 Power rate renters insurance companies?

-The redesigned 2024 Home Insurance Study by J.D.
+The 2025 Home Insurance Study by J.D.
 Power is a comprehensive examination of customer satisfaction in the property insurance industry.
 It covers various factors, including coverage offered, price, digital channels, problem resolution, trust in the company and its people and ease of working with the insurer, for both homeowners and renters insurance.

 The study uses a 1,000-point scale.
-For 2024, the segment average for renters insurance companies was 659.
+For 2025, the segment average for renters insurance companies was 688.

 The renters insurance study uses the same metrics as the homeowners insurance study.